What Is the Dielectric Constant?

 Electrical Insulation Design

-In the design of electrical insulation a material with a high dielectric constant will have a high electrical breakdown strength.
+In the design of electrical insulation, a material with a high dielectric constant will have a high electrical breakdown strength.
 This means it can withstand a higher voltage before breaking down and allowing current to flow.

-Antennae and Transmission Lines
+Antennas and Transmission Lines

-In the design of antennae and transmission lines, the dielectric constant of a material can affect the radiation pattern and the transmission efficiency of an antenna as well as the attenuation of a transmission line.
+In the design of antennas and transmission lines, the dielectric constant of a material can affect the radiation pattern and the transmission efficiency of an antenna as well as the attenuation of a transmission line.

 Optical and Sensing Devices